Free Willy

 Quick summary and important considerations

-A story about finding a best friend in the most unexpected place and learning how to stand up for those who cannot speak for themselves.
+A story about finding a best friend in an unexpected place and the courage it takes to speak up for those who cannot speak for themselves.

 Content Warnings